ncats/RDAS/README.md

 ![Data Model](./img/pubmed-neo4j-data-model.png)

 # Source Codes
-## Python packages required for runnin the PubMed article loading program
+## Python packages required for running the PubMed article loading program
-The following packages and their versions from `alert-requirements.txt` file are the required python packages for running the loading program to laod PubMed articles related information to Neo4j:
+The following packages and their versions from `alert-requirements.txt` file are the required python packages for running the loading program to load PubMed articles related information to Neo4j:
 ```
 certifi==2021.10.8
 charset-normalizer==2.0.7